Information Gain-based Policy Optimization: A Simple and Effective Approach for Multi-Turn Search Agents: Information Gain-based Policy Optimization

-While $A_{i,t}$ captures the relative quality of each turn, it only reflects immediate effects and ignores the impact of current decisions on future turns.
-To incorporate such long-horizon dependencies, we compute a discounted cumulative advantage to propagate outcome signals backward to earlier turns:
+While $\tilde{r}_{i,t}$ captures the relative quality of each turn, it only reflects immediate effects and ignores the impact of current decisions on future turns.
+To incorporate such long-horizon dependencies, we compute a turn-level discounted return $\tilde{R}_{i,t}$ to reflect the cumulative impact of future rewards:

 where $\gamma \in (0,1]$ is the discount factor.
-During optimization, $\widetilde{A}_{i,t}$ is assigned to all decision tokens produced in turn $t$, while raw tool responses from the external environment are masked out.
+During optimization, $\tilde{R}_{i,t}$ is assigned to all tokens produced in turn $t$ of rollout $o_i$.
 This yields a dense and future-aware supervision signal for policy learning.

-\textbf{Policy Optimization.} With the discounted turn-level advantages $\{\widetilde{A}_{i,j}\}$ defined above, we optimize the agent policy using a clipped surrogate objective with KL regularization, following the same structure as GRPO but with a finer-grained credit assignment.
+\textbf{Policy Optimization.} With the turn-level discounted return $\tilde{R}_{i,t}$ defined above, we optimize the agent policy using a clipped surrogate objective with KL regularization, following the same structure as GRPO but with a finer-grained credit assignment.
 Formally, the IGPO objective is

 where $\epsilon$ is the clipping threshold, $\beta$ controls the KL penalty strength, and $t$ maps token $o_{i,t}$ to its originating turn.
 During optimization, only decision tokens (reasoning, tool calls, and answers) receive gradient updates, while raw tool responses are masked out.